By the end of this section, you will be able to:

 - Apply concepts of price elasticity to real-world situations

-The basic idea of elasticity—how a percentage change in one variable causes a percentage change in another variable—does not just apply to the responsiveness of supply and demand to changes in the price of a product.
+The basic idea of elasticity—how a percentage change in one variable causes a percentage change in another variable—does not just apply to the responsiveness of quantity supplied and quantity demanded to changes in the price of a product.
 Recall that quantity demanded (Qd) depends on income, tastes and preferences, the prices of related goods, and so on, as well as price.
-Similarly, quantity supplied (Qs) depends on the cost of production, and so on, as well as price.
-Elasticity can be measured for any determinant of supply and demand, not just the price.
+Similarly, quantity supplied (Qs) depends on factors such as the cost of production, as well as price.
+We can measure elasticity for any determinant of quantity supplied and quantity demanded, not just the price.

 Income Elasticity of Demand